 Historians of the classical world are often struck by the longevity of the Roman Empire and the comparative brevity of its Athenian counterpart.

 The strength of the Athenian and Roman empires

-Depending on where you place its start, the Roman Empire lasted for between 500-800 years.
+Depending on where you place its start, the Roman Empire lasted between five hundred to eight hundred years.

 In contrast, the Athenian Empire is sporadic.
-At best, it controlled the Aegean for approximately 100 years and even then its influence was often weak and partial.
+At best, it controlled the Aegean for approximately one hundred years, and, even then, its influence was often weak and partial.